RestfulBlue/indexer/readme.md

 # Usage

-All the usage examples located in an integration test, RAMIndexIt
+All the usage examples are located in an integration tests, for example RAMIndexIt

 ## Simple indexing